JeyRunner/knxMicroController/README.md

 # knxMicroController
-library to access knx bus for Microcontroller
+Library to access knx bus for Atmel Atmaga (here atamega32 is used)

+## Hardware